 How does the designated index differ from a relevant broad market index?
-N/A
+N/A investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy.

+Reference

-Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
-Where can the methodology used for the calculation of the designated index be found?
+benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.

+• Where can the methodology used for the calculation of the designated index be found?